Degrees & Credentials

 Credential Pathways

-To study Honors Interdiciplinary Liberal Arts, there are four transcribed credential options for admitted Honors College students:
+To study Honors Interdisciplinary Liberal Arts, there are four transcribed credential options for admitted Honors College students:

 This baccalaureate degree program provides the opportunity for students to develop a broad-based and flexible interdisciplinary liberal arts education similar to that offered by many small liberal arts colleges.
 Also, this specialized degree program provides the opportunity to integrate ideas and methods from different disciplines.
 The HILA Major is ideal for ambitious students whose passions don’t fit neatly into one discipline.
 Each senior has the opportunity to conduct research, develop a creative project, perform service learning in the community, or co-teach an honors course with a faculty member.
-See what our past students have done.
+To browse the exciting projects created by past Honors College majors, click here!

 If you’d like to major in the BA in Honors Interdisciplinary Liberal Arts, it’s a good idea to start discussions with an Honors College faculty member who can help mentor you during your Honors College experience.
 Then, you can apply to the major degree program.